Distributional GFlowNets with Quantile Flows: Formulation

-Notice that we aim to learn the quantile rather than average, thus we resort to quantile regression~\citep{Koenker2005QuantileRN} to minimize the pinball error $\rho_{\beta}(\delta)\triangleq\left\vert\beta-\mathbbm{1}\{\delta<0\}\right\vert\ell(\delta)$, where $\ell(\cdot)$ is usually $\ell_1$ norm or its smooth alternative.
-In summary, we propose the following \textit{quantile matching} (QM) objective for GFlowNet learning: where $\beta_i,\tilde\beta_j$ are sampled \textit{i.i.d.} from the uniform distribution $\mathcal{U}[0,1], \forall i, j$.
+where $\beta_i,\tilde\beta_j$ are sampled \textit{i.i.d.} from the uniform distribution $\mathcal{U}[0,1], \forall i, j$.
 Here $N, \tilde N$ are two integer value hyperparameters.
 The average over $\tilde\beta_j$ makes the distribution matching valid; see an analysis in \Secref{sec:qauntile_regression_loss}.
 During the inference (\ie, sampling for generation) phase, the forward policy is estimated through numerical integration: